-Most Australian households now have multiple web-enabled devices, which means internet speeds have never been more important.
+Most Aussie households now have multiple web-enabled devices, which means internet speeds have never been more important.
 If you’re stuck with slow internet at home, or want to make sure your connection will be fast after moving house, there are a number of things to keep in mind.

 - Skype HD video call: 1.5Mbps